baitcenter/IRM_test/README.md

 6. **Result**

 The apk file was sent on August 9 at 16:21.
-Since I'm not yet part of the Apple Developer program, I could build an iOS executable, so I'll have to showcase the iOS version on the simulator when I go the company.
+Since I'm not yet part of the Apple Developer program, I couldn't build an iOS executable, so I'll have to showcase the iOS version on the simulator when I go the company.

 The Express server has been deployed on DigitalOcean.